Quandela/Perceval/docs/source/reference/runtime/execution.rst

 .. warning::
    A computer must remain started until all asynchronous executions associated with it have finished.
-Use :meth:`Computer.start <perceval.runtime.abstract_computer.AbstractComputer.start>` and :meth:`Computer.stop <perceval.runtime.abstract_computer.AbstractComputer.stop>` when launching an execution and waiting for its completion in different scopes.
+Use :meth:`Computer.start <perceval.runtime.abstract_computer.AComputer.start>` and :meth:`Computer.stop <perceval.runtime.abstract_computer.AComputer.stop>` when launching an execution and waiting for its completion in different scopes.

 Cancellation and rerunning